PTI female workers deny torture, rape in jail

-LAHORE: Pakistan Tehreek-e-Insaf (PTI) female workers on Friday denied torture and rape in jail, ARY News reported.
+LAHORE: Pakistan Tehreek-e-Insaf (PTI) female workers including Aliya Hamza, Sanam Javed Khan and Tayyaba Raja on Friday denied torture or any rape attempt in jail, ARY News reported.

 PTI female workers Aliya Hamza, Sanam Javed and Tayyab were presented before an anti-terrorism court in Lahore over their alleged involvement in the May 9 riots.

-Sanam Javed said they have not done anything wrong and termed keeping them in jail ‘injustice.’
+Sanam Javed Khan said they have not done anything wrong and termed keeping them in jail ‘injustice.’

 Earlier, the former premier alleged that women were being mistreated to pressurize the political leaders.
 The government had been denying the allegations of ‘mistreatment’ of PTI women prisoners.